Authentic Sopapillas Recipe

 sopapillas ingredients in bowls on a white surface

-• Mix the dry ingredients: First, add three cups of flour with salt, sugar, and baking powder in a large bowl.
-Whisk until mixed.
+Mix the dry ingredients: I add three cups of flour to a large bowl, then sprinkle in the salt, sugar, and baking powder.
+I give it a good whisk until everything looks well combined.

 Expert tip